tannerdolby/tannerdolby.com/src/about.md

   comments: true
 ---

 Hi there!
 My name is Tanner Dolby.
 I'm a Software Engineer and Mathematician based out of California.
-My academic background is in Applied Mathematics and I received my degree from ASU in 2020.
+My academic background is in Applied Mathematics and I received my degree from ASU.
 I like working with JavaScript, Python, Node.js, React, 11ty, HTML, and CSS.
 I'm interested in applying my skills to build performant software and help others.

-I like contributing to open source projects on GitHub and learning new things along the way.
-I quite often find myself reading technical content, whether it's in book form or documentation on the web and then starting to build things from what I learned.
-This has proved to be a really surefire way to better understand a topic or concept.
+I enjoy contributing to open source projects on GitHub and building fun side projects.

 ## Experience